 When the Easter Islanders wrecked their world, isolated in the vast Pacific Ocean, there was no island where they could relocate — and no one to rescue them.
 The metaphor is abundantly clear.
 If we wreck our world, isolated in the vast ocean of space, there is no planet where we can relocate — and no one to rescue us.

 DON’T MISS the METAPHOR

 The collapse of Easter Island’s civilization is a cautionary tale.
 Is our global civilization headed towards a similar collapse?
 Are we destined to cut down all the trees?

 THE LAST TREE on EARTH

 Our civilization is based upon supply-and-demand capitalism, which views trees as commodities, not living things.
-We cut down more trees than we plant, year after year.
+Year after year, we humans cut down more trees than we plant.
 At the current trajectory, by 2038, we will have cut down all the world’s trees.
-Will we do like the Easter Islanders?–and consciously cut down the last tree in the known universe?
+Will we go the way of the Easter Islanders?–and consciously cut down the last tree in the known universe?